Mahmoudz/Porto/docs/docs/Components/Components Overview.md

 # Components Overview

 In the Container layer, Porto organizes code into `Components`, which are classes with specific roles and responsibilities.
+You can think of these Components as parcels within a container, each encapsulating specific code and functionality.
 All code you develop is structured within these Components, ensuring that each class function has a clear purpose.

 Porto incorporates the well-known MVC components such as `Models`, `Views`, and `Controllers`, and enhances them with powerful additions like `Actions` and `Tasks`.